German line hardens after Greeks reject bailout terms

-BERLIN The German government signaled a tough line toward Greece on Monday, saying it saw no basis for new bailout negotiations and insisting it was up to Athens to move swiftly if it wanted to preserve its place in the euro zone.
+BERLIN The German government signalled a tough line towards Greece on Monday, saying it saw no basis for new bailout negotiations and insisting it was up to Athens to move swiftly if it wanted to preserve its place in the euro zone.

-With opinion toward Greece hardening in Germany's ruling coalition after the landslide rejection of European bailout terms in a Sunday referendum, Chancellor Angela Merkel said she expected Athens to quickly roll out reform plans and her spokesman indirectly raised the prospect of a Greek exit from the bloc.
+With opinion towards Greece hardening in Germany's ruling coalition following the landslide rejection of European bailout terms in a Sunday referendum, the government indirectly raised the prospect of a Greek exit from the currency bloc.

-Merkel said the Greek government needed to put some proposals on the table this week, especially as the requirements to start negotiating about a concrete aid program from the euro zone's bailout fund were not currently present.

-"It will be important tomorrow that the Greek prime minister tells us how things should proceed and what precise suggestions he can submit to us for a medium-term program that will lead Greece to prosperity and growth again," Merkel said in Paris, where she met French President Francois Hollande to agree a common stance on Greece.

 "If Greece wants to stay in the euro, the Greek government must quickly make a substantive offer that goes beyond its willingness thus far," said Gabriel, leader of the Social Democrats (SPD), junior partner in Germany's ruling coalition.